mikew1/webtales/README.md

 - To take a different example, the framework here, Restas, uses generic functions to achieve what in OO is called Inversion of control.
 It does it with virtually no ceremony which I don't think could be said of OO code.
 Reason is the powerful constructs in the language.
 In this case, generic functions.
 - Freer organisation.
 MVC is just one option.
-Because of the lack of DSLs as mentioned, you're much freer to code in a way that suits the task at hand.
+Because of the lack of DSL's as mentioned, you're much freer to code in a way that suits the task at hand in minimalistic manner.
+Minimalism in code is greatly underestimated.
+Smaller programs are easier to change and maintain.
+That means you are immediately more agile if you code minimalistically.
 - Code is about 50% shorter for the same tasks.
 - Easier to understand (once you've learnt Lisp, of course).